adrienjoly/comment-editor-for-trello/README.md

 - Set a secret string for `GITHUB_WEBHOOK_SECRET` in the `.env` file in your Glitch project.

 - Create a webhook on GitHub using the same secret string.
-From the repo on GitHub, go to `Settings > Webhooks > Add Webhook` and use your Glitch project URL with `/github/callback` appended (your Glitch project URL has the format https://yourproject.glitch.me) as the callback URL.
+From the repo on GitHub, go to `Settings > Webhooks > Add Webhook` and use `https://yourproject.glitch.me/github/callback` as the callback URL.

 - Get Glitch to remember your GitHub login details (we've added `.git-credentials` to `.gitignore` so they don't get shared on GitHub).
 From the console in Glitch, run: